Sandy Koufax: World Series and Yom Kippur decision

 The Dodgers won the NL pennant on the second-to-last game of the season, against the Milwaukee Braves.
 Koufax started the game on two days' rest and pitched a complete game 3–1 win, striking out 13, to clinch the pennant for the Dodgers.
 (Note: In his career, Koufax pitched in nine games on two days' rest, starting eight times.
 He never lasted less than seven innings, winning seven of those games and pitching a complete game six times.)

 Koufax garnered national attention when he declined to start Game 1 of the 1965 World Series as it clashed with Yom Kippur, the holiest day in the Jewish calendar.
 Instead, Drysdale pitched the opener, but was hit hard by the Minnesota Twins.
 When Dodgers manager Walter Alston came out to remove Drysdale from the game, the latter quipped: "I bet right now you wish I was Jewish, too."

 In Game 2, Koufax pitched six innings, giving up two runs (one unearned); the Twins won 5–1 to take an early 2–0 lead in the series.
 The Dodgers fought back in Games 3 and 4, with wins by Claude Osteen and Drysdale.
 With the Series tied at 2–2, Koufax pitched a four-hit shutout in Game 5, striking out 10 batters, for a 3–2 Dodgers lead.

 The Series returned to Metropolitan Stadium for Game 6, which the Twins' Jim Grant won to force a seventh, decisive game.
 For the series clincher, Alston decided to start Koufax on two days' rest over the fully-rested Drysdale against the Twins' Jim Kaat.
 Pitching through fatigue and chronic pain, he threw a three-hit shutout with 10 strikeouts, despite the fact he did not have his curveball and relied almost entirely on his fastball.

-For his performance, Koufax won the World Series MVP Award, the first player to be awarded it multiple times.
+For his performance, Koufax won the World Series MVP Award, becoming the first player to receive the honor multiple times, and was again awarded the Babe Ruth Award.
 Koufax also won the Hickok Belt for a second time, also the first time anyone won the belt more than once.
 That year, he was named the Sportsman of the Year by Sports Illustrated and Associated Press Male Athlete of the Year for a second time.